 CARDIAC PET INSTRUMENTATION

 Cardiac PET instrumentation is discussed in detail in Chapter 4.
 A PET camera appearance is similar to a computed axial tomography (CT) system.
 However, in the gantry of the PET camera are multiple detectors placed circularly around the patient (Fig. 10-2).
 These detectors are grouped into cassettes filled with a specified number of crystals (4,000–24,000).
 Data from the crystals are then transmitted to photomultiplier tubes similar to Single Photon Emission Computed Tomography (SPECT) imaging.
 In contrast to SPECT acquisition which requires multiple acquisitions from the same crystals rotating spatially around the patient, PET data acquisition occurs simultaneously surrounding the patient.
-Most scanners are full-ring design but some have partial-ring detectors with a rapidly rotating gantry.2 An attenuation correction scan with either PET ...
+Most scanners are full-ring design but some have partial-ring detectors with a rapidly rotating gantry.2 An attenuation correction scan ...